Charles-T-T/M2O_StyleTransfer/README.md

    python M2O_StyleTransfer.py
    ```

-   You can choose your own style images and content images by adding arguments:
+   You can choose your own style images and content images by adding arguments like this:

    ```bash
    python M2O_StyleTransfer.py --style_paths path/to/style1 path/to/style2 --content_path path/to/content